Zhong-Zhengyi/FUSED/index.md

 - Significant unlearning costs: The retraining-based method requires multiple iterations, resulting in significant computational and communication costs.
 Even simple adjustments to model parameters can demand a significant amount of storage as a compensatory cost.

 <strong>Method</strong>.
 To address these challenges, we propose a reversible Federated Unlearning method via SElective sparse
 aDapter (FUSED).
-To begin, we perform a layer-wise anal- ysis of the model’s sensitivity to knowledge changes, iden- tifying the layers that are most affected.
+To begin, we perform a layer-wise analysis of the model’s sensitivity to knowledge changes, identifying the layers that are most affected.
 These sensitive layers are then processed into sparse structures known as unlearning adapters.
 This process, termed Critical Layer Identification (CLI), significantly reduces the number of